CoMelissant/MATLAB-Coding-Guidelines/MATLAB-Coding-Guidelines.md

   - [General](#general)
   - [Try-Catch](#try-catch)

+# Why this fork: use of CC4M

+## Detection using CC4M

+Starting with CC4M version 2.20 a configuration is shipped that checks compatibility with this set of guidelines.

+All guidelines of type "Rule" are assigned priority "Highly recommended" and all guidelines of type "Best practice" are assigned priority "Recommended".
+The objectives of the motivations are listed in the category.

+Why use CC4M for checking compliance with the MATLAB Guidelines?
+- Using CC4M for detecting violations comes with a coverage of over 60% of all guidelines (compared to ~30% by using the MATLAB Code Analyzer)
+- CC4M runs all checks in MATLAB R2017b and newer with the note that new features (like `arguments` block) are only checked for in the releases were the feature is available.
+- The Violations report includes a link to the violated guideline, making the checking process a learning experiecne as well.
+- Other valuable features and all available checks are described in the [documentation](https://doc.monkeyproofsolutions.nl/code-checker-for-matlab/code-checker-for-matlab/index.html).

-# Deviations in this fork from the original MathWorks version
+## Deviations from original

-- This section.
-- Removed discussion on detection of rule and best practice violations using plain MATLAB - as this version of the document is targeting CC4M users.
+- Removed discussion on detection of rule and best practice violations using MATLAB Code Analyzer - as this version of the document is targeting CC4M users.
-- Added [section](#detection-using-cc4m) on detection violations using CC4M.
+- Added a [section](#detection-using-cc4m) on detection violations using CC4M.
+- The "Detection" section of every guideline is expanded in case CC4M can detect violations.

 <!--# TODO
 - Add ID to every guidelin